Cape Verde is the new Caribbean

 It is said that Cape Verde is the new Caribbean, a fashion destination with its mild temperatures and 350 days of sunshine a year.
 Now it turns out that wants to become like the next Canary Islands, with wonderful beaches as a refuge for sun-hungry tourists even in the middle of winter.

-Cape Verde is much more and those who set foot on its volcanic terrain quickly realize it.
-Yes, its beaches are crystal clear and its 5-star resorts are the ultimate expression of (relatively) economic luxury, but these ten African islands also have some of the best kept secrets of the Atlantic.
+Cape Verde is much more, and those who set foot on its volcanic terrain quickly realize it.
+Yes, its beaches are crystal clear and its 5-star resorts are the ultimate expression of (relatively) economic luxury, but these ten African islands also have some best kept secrets of the Atlantic.

 We could begin by defining Cape Verde as a group of ten islands scattered more than 600 km from the Senegalese coast with little in common (the islands are very different from one another).

 Sal and Boavista are the 2 main entrances of the country and, to be honest, the first impression is to be in the middle of nowhere.
 However, it changes as soon as we approach the sea.
 Aridity and flatness seem to make sense when we arrive at Santa María, in Sal, where we find eight kilometers of white sandy beaches and crystal clear waters.
 By now you will have seen that Cabo Verde wins in short distances, a conclusion that has also reached surfers, windsurfers and kitesurfers that flood the waters of nearby Ponta Preta.
 Even scuba diving has a loyal audience, thanks to the combination of exotic life, coral and volcanic soil that rests beneath its surface.
 If we prefer to stay afloat, the colorful boats full of locals fishing will be a good distraction.
 Are you looking for something more stimulating?
 You can rent fins and go snorkeling to see the lemon sharks in Shark Bay (a harmless but beautiful species to be seen closely).